-New England Yearly Meeting of Friends and Marcelle Martin
+New England Yearly Meeting of Friends,

-August 31, 2017 to May 6, 2018
+August 2019 to May 2020

-NWFF is a multi-generational faith and leadership program designed to help Friends explore ways to meet God more deeply, hone methods of discernment, reach for fuller faithfulness, and ultimately bring these gifts and strengthened abilities home to their local meetings and beyond.
+Nurturing Faithfulness is a multi-generational faith and leadership program designed to help Friends explore ways to meet God more deeply, hone methods of discernment, reach for fuller faithfulness, and ultimately bring these gifts and strengthened abilities home to their local meetings and beyond.
 The program is structured to set in place support, encouragement, and accountability.
-It includes three weekend residencies from August 2017-May 2018 at Woolman Hill, as well as a short mid-course retreat organized by regional groups.
+It includes three weekend residencies from August 2019-May 2020 at Woolman Hill, as well as a short mid-course retreat organized by regional groups.
 Between residencies, participants will engage in online learning and discussion, and connect once a month with local (or virtual) Faithfulness Groups, as well as with a care committee based in their local meeting.
 The class members will become a community of practice so as to support each other in providing and receiving spiritual nurture to and from local meetings in lasting ways.